Confucius Plaza

 Confucius Plaza Apartments is a limited-equity housing cooperative in Chinatown, Manhattan, New York City.
 The 44-story brown brick tower block complex (433 ft) with 762 apartments was constructed in 1975 at a cost of $38.387 million.
 The building was the first major public-funded housing project built for almost exclusively Chinese Americans.

-Beneath the building's apartments it contains the Yung Wing Public School, P.S.
-124 (K-5), shops, community space, and a daycare center.
+The Yung Wing Public School, P.S.
+124 (K–5), shops, community space, and a daycare center are located beneath the apartments.
 The complex is located north of Chatham Square at the intersection of Bowery, Doyers Street, and Division Street.

 One of the most frequently visited landmarks in Chinatown is the 15-foot bronze statue of Confucius, the Chinese philosopher, in front of the complex.
 Sculpted by Liu Shih, the statue was presented by the Chinese Consolidated Benevolent Association as a token of appreciation, and to commemorate the U.S. bicentennial.
 At its base, a Confucian proverb is inscribed aside an American Flag, praising a just government with remarkable leaders of wisdom and ability.